asilvas/ram64/README.md

   it's **critical** that you only load data from a dataset that was configured with the same `shardCount`.
 Safe to `load` while actively reading/writing to cache, at the cost to performance.
 Key collisions are also safe, and last write wins.
-* `spawnWorker(workerPath: string): Worker` - Spawn your own worker process that you want to `connect` from.
+* `spawnWorker(workerPath: string, options: RegisterWorkerOptions = {}): Worker` -
+  Spawn your own worker process that you want to `connect` from.
 This will automatically handle registering the worker, so do not invoke `registerWorker` again.
+  * `RegisterWorkerOptions.onMessage: (msg: any) => void` - Optionally register to
+    receive worker messages.
+More convenient than registering yourself as it routes `ram64` events internally and only forwards your own events to you.
-* `registerWorker(worker: Worker): void` - If you spawn your own worker but would like to connect to a `RAM64` instance, use this function to wireup the parent to the worker.
+* `registerWorker(worker: Worker, options: RegisterWorkerOptions = {}): void` - If
+  you spawn your own worker but would like to connect to a `RAM64` instance, use this function to wireup the parent to the worker.
+  * `RegisterWorkerOptions.onMessage: (msg: any) => void` - Optionally register to
+    receive worker messages.
+More convenient than registering yourself as it routes `ram64` events internally and only forwards your own events to you.
 * `registerFunction(fn: RAMFunction): Promise<RAMFunction>` - Register
   a dynamic function that can be executed by operations that support it.
 See **RAMFunction API** for more details.